-Teachers should be in their classrooms no later than 7:45 a.m.
-They are free to leave at 3:30 p.m. or after the buses have left.
-If a teacher needs to leave early, they should notify the Principal or Superintendent.
+Teachers should be in their classrooms no later than 7:30 a.m.
+They are free to leave at 4:00 p.m. or after the buses have left.
+If a teacher needs to leave early, he or she should notify the Principal or Superintendent.
 All staff members are required to sign out.